We engage in legal advocacy in the courts and before government agencies to fight for free and fair elections and hold

-Lieu v.
-Federal Election Commission — On November 4, 2016, Free Speech For People and an all-star team of legal scholars are representing a bipartisan coalition of Members of Congress and 2016 congressional candidates, filed a lawsuit against the Federal Election Commission to abolish super PACs.
+Free Speech For People and an all-star team of legal scholars are representing a bipartisan coalition of Members of Congress and 2016 congressional candidates in a lawsuit challenging an earlier lower court decision that created super PACs.
 The lawsuit, filed in federal district court in Washington, D.C., and now on its way to the court of appeals, seeks the reversal of the 2010 federal appeals court ruling in SpeechNow.org v.
 FEC, which created super PACs.
-We are honored to be representing Senator Jeff Merkley (D-OR), Representative Ted Lieu (D-CA-33), and Representative Walter Jones (R-NC-3), along with three 2016 congressional candidates from both major parties.
-For case status, background, and key documents click here.
+We are honored to represent Senator Jeff Merkley (D-OR) and Representative Ted Lieu (D-CA-33), as well as the late Representative Walter Jones (R-NC-3), along with three 2016 congressional candidates from both major parties.
+Read more.